Thilrushx/Language-Learning-App/README.md

-How to Use this Project,
+<h3>How to Use this Project,</h3>

+Clone or download repo shuold be installed in your PC.

+Open terminal or any code editor run these commands,